qppd/smart-chair/README.md

 ## System Overview

 The Smart Chair is a sensor-based monitoring device built on the ESP32 microcontroller platform.
-It continuously reads data from multiple sensors embedded in the chair seat and backrest to evaluate the user's sitting posture.
-When improper posture is detected, the system activates visual and audio alerts to prompt the user to correct their position.
+It uses machine learning to classify sitting posture from sensor data.
+The system focuses on TensorFlow Lite Random Forest inference for posture prediction.

 The system operates autonomously without requiring external connectivity, processing all sensor data locally on the ESP32 for immediate feedback.